3MFConsortium/spec_securecontent/3MF Secure Content.md

 The encryption model used is a 'two-level' Key Encryption Key - Content Encryption Key (KEK-CEK) wrapping scheme:

 - Each confidential resource is encrypted using an efficient symmetric Content Encryption Method, with a randomly generated symmetric Content Encryption Key (CEK).
-There may be several resources in a 3MF package that requires confidentiality, so different CEKs MUST be provided for each one of them.
+There may be several resources in a 3MF package that requires confidentiality, so a CEKs MUST be provided for each one of them.
 Consumers MUST support, at a minimum, the AES256 GCM (Gaulois Counter Mode).

 - The CEK for each one of the confidential resources may be wrapped with one or several Key Encryption Keys (KEK), using wrapping methods that ensure that only the intended consumers can decrypt and use the CEK.
 This means that the consumers must have available the decryption key.